janaama/AfricanAmericanLit/Documentation/Research_Questions.md

 # IDEA: to explore the structuring of a literary field marked by struggles for social recognition, cultural and symbolic capital, and the historical conditions of production (slavery, segregation, civil rights movements)

-## The information available on Wikipedia generally includes:
+## The information available on Wikipedia generally includes

 1. educational and professional background